juxt/bidi/README.md

 RouteSpec ::= Function | Symbol | Keyword | RoutePair | [ RoutePair+ ]
 ```

-The implementation is based on protocols which can be extended by the
+## Extensibility

-user to support other types, for example, integrating regular
+The implementation is based on Clojure protocols which allows the route
-expressions.
+syntax to be extended outside of this library.

 ## License